wesleyfriedman/react-declarative-programming-web-0916/README.md

 # React Declarative Programming

+## Overview

+In this lesson, we'll discuss the concept of declarative programming. \

 ## Objectives
 1. Explain the difference between declarative and imperative programming
 2. Describe the benefits of declarative programming with respect to React